azuline/rose/docs/PLAYLISTS_COLLAGES.md

 Command line:

-_Releases can be added by UUID or virtual directory name.
+_Releases can be added by UUID, virtual directory name, or virtual filesystem path.
 Tracks can only be added by UUID.
 This is because the release virtual directory name is globally unique, while track virtual filenames are not globally unique._

 ```bash
 $ rose collages add-release "Morning" "LOOΠΔ ODD EYE CIRCLE - 2017.
 Mix & Match - EP [Dance-Pop;Future Bass;K-Pop]"